These Savory Lemon Rosemary Scones are fragrant from fresh rosemary and lemon. They have a tender crumb and delicious buttery flavor.

-- Lemon Zest - A little goes a long way when it comes to lemon zest.
-One teaspoon of freshly grated lemon zest is enough to flavor the whole batch of scones.
+- Lemon Zest - A little goes a long way regarding lemon zest.
+One teaspoon of freshly grated lemon zest is enough to flavor the whole scone.

-- Finely Grated Parmesan Cheese - Ideally the Parmesean should be finely grated for the best, and easiest, incorporation.
-Other cheeses that would work well in this recipe include goat cheese and feta cheese.
+- Finely Grated Parmesan Cheese - The Parmesean should be finely grated for the best and easiest incorporation.
+Other cheeses that would work well in this recipe include goat and feta cheese.

 - Unsalted Butter - Cold unsalted butter gives scones their beautiful layers as it melts in the oven.
 The key is keeping the butter cold throughout the mixing process.

 - Heavy Whipping Cream - Heavy cream is always my go-to for scones.
 However, you can use half-and-half or buttermilk in substitution.